QZ1-boy/TS-Mamba/README.md

 # TS-Mamba

-The code of the paper "Trajectory-aware State Space Model for Online Video Super-Resolution".
+The code of the paper "Trajectory-aware Shifted State Space Models for Online Video Super-Resolution".

 # Requirements